GorbulasDev/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

   The figure shows how Offset keeps balances in a decentralized manner.
 Blue dots are Offset nodes, brackets represent credit limits, and green arrows represent the current balance between a pair of nodes.
-Every Offset node only has to maintain balace information with nodes he has direct relation to.
+Every Offset node only has to maintain balance information with nodes he has direct relation to.

 Offset's approach makes it much more efficient than its blockchain counterparts.